parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     }
     ```

-6. Save the file.
+6. Save the file by selecting **Save** on the Visual Studio toolbar.

 ### Task 8: Display user information

 When you authenticate users by using OpenID Connect, Azure AD returns an ID token to the app that contains **claims**.
 These are assertions about the user.
 You can use claims to personalize your app.
 You can access user claims in your controllers via the ClaimsPrincipal.Current security principal object.

-1. Open the **Controllers\\HomeController.cs** file and add the following using statements at the end of the other using statements at the top of the file:
+1. Open the **Controllers\\HomeController.cs** file and add the following using statements at the end of the other using statements at the top of the file, below the existing using statements:

     ```csharp
-    using Contoso.Apps.SportsLeague.Web.Models;
     using Microsoft.AspNetCore.Authorization;
-    using Microsoft.AspNetCore.Mvc;
-    using Microsoft.Extensions.Configuration;
     ```

-2. Still in the **Controllers\\HomeController.cs** file, add the following method to the **HomeController** class:
+2. Next, add the following method to the **HomeController** class:

     ```csharp
     [Authorize]